 1. Product Listing & SKU Management

-Writing descriptions and resizing images can eat up 30% of your work week.
+Writing descriptions and resizing images can eat up 30% of your workweek.
 Your job is to define the brand voice; an assistant’s job is to execute the manual upload.

 -